-Microchip Technology Incorporated develops, manufactures, contracts to manufacture, and sells specialized semiconductor products used by its customers in a wide variety of embedded control applications.
+MICROCHIP TECHNOLOGY INCORPORATED develops, manufactures, contracts to manufacture and sells specialized semiconductor products used by its customers in a wide variety of embedded control applications.
 Microchip Technology Incorporated was incorporated in Delaware in 1989.
-In this CMR, "we," "us," and "our" each refer to Microchip Technology Incorporated and its subsidiaries (in the aggregate, "Microchip").
+In this CMR, "we," "us," and "our" each refer to Microchip Technology Incorporated and its subsidiaries ("Microchip").
 Our executive offices are located at 2355 West Chandler Boulevard, Chandler, Arizona 85224-6199 and our telephone number is (480) 792-7200.